ajpelu/dp_dispersantes/text/datapaperv1.md

 *Table 1*: scientific name, Status on the Spanish Red List, Birds Directive, Bern, Bonn, Authority, English Name and Spanish Name.

+^a 2010 Red List of Spanish vascular flora (Madroño et al. 2004).

+^b Species included in the Birds Directive Annexes (EC 1979).

-^a Bern: Convention on the Conservation of European Wildlife and Natural Habitats (Bern Convention).
+^c Bern: Convention on the Conservation of European Wildlife and Natural Habitats (Bern Convention).

 ## Spatial coverage